 Once boiling for a few minutes, use some tongs and take them out of the water gently.

-Be sure when you take them out that you pour out the water that is in the bottle so you don’t splash any on you.
+Be sure when you take them out that you pour out the water that is in the bottle so you don’t splash any on yourself.

 Once out, rest them on a few paper towels to let air dry.

-Once dried you are now ready to begin with the mixing process!
+Once dry, you are now ready to begin the mixing process!